nyanpasu64/libplum-fuzz/README.md

+# Fuzzing libplum

+Run `make`, then `nice -n 19 ./build/plum-fuzz CORPUS_DIR -max_len=1000000 -jobs=12 -workers=12` (adapt jobs/workers to your CPU core count).
+To avoid OOM, you could pass `-rss_limit_mb=512` or similar.
+I'm not sure how to restart fuzzing jobs after hitting OOM.

+For help, see <https://llvm.org/docs/LibFuzzer.html#corpus> and below.

+The full list of options is at https://gist.github.com/nyanpasu64/16ea7bf76b193864369149d032b6da42.

 # libplum

 This is a C library designed to read and write common image file formats, and handle the resulting image data.